g-dant/g-dant.github.io/_posts/2020-04-03-The GGPLOT Layers and Tidy Data.md

 ![GGPLOT9](https://i.ibb.co/FY59BGz/ggplot-10.png)

 Much better!
 Don't you think? ;) We are ready to go!
 Our next step is to study the "Coordinates" layer.

+### 2.3.
+The Coordinates Layer

+The coordinates layer is where a set of important plot configurations is determined:
+* Will our data be displayed in normal scale or in logarithmic scales (default: normal scale - you can even define your own scale if necessary)
+* Will we use rectangular or polar coordinates (default: rectangular coordinates)
+* What will be the X and Y limits of our plot? (the GGPLOT automatically determines those limits for you but you can easily change)

+Let's take the previous plot and apply some coordinates transformations and show the results.
+Firstly, let's show our barplot in logarithmic scale:

+It doesn't make much sense, but I'm just plotting it to show that...ok, it's possible.
+Another great use is that we can transform bar plots into radar plots by simply applying a polar coordinates transformation:

+Finally, let's change the scales a little:

+And that's it!
+We are almost done and our next step is to describe the Themes Layer, where we will give to our plot the final details.

+### 2.4.
+The Final Touch: Theme Layer